oanaOM/glam-groove/README.md

 Our online shop that offers you products to make you feel glamourous.

+## About

+This online shop offers the following features:

+-   on the Products page
+    i.
+List the products grouped by category. ii.
+Products can be added to a new order
+-   on Order view
+    i.
+Search for an order id and list the products added to that given order
+-   on the Cart view
+    ii.
+User should be able to change the quantity of products iii.
+User should be able to buy the order.
+Upon a successful purchase, the user will see a confirmation toast

 ## Getting Started

 First, run the development server: